The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 For stains in the bathtub basin or on the shower floor, Bar Keepers Friend original powder cleanser is the go-to choice for rust removal.
 Make sure the surface is wet (but free of standing water), and sprinkle a small amount of cleanser on the rust, first testing it on an inconspicuous area.
 If stains are especially stubborn, you may need to add more cleanser, and a bit more water, to create a thick paste.

 Allow one minute for the cleanser’s oxalic acid to work its magic and break up the stain.
-Bar Keepers Friend is non-toxic, but to avoid skin irritation, put on rubber gloves before wiping the area with a wet sponge or cloth.
-If the stain is gone, rinse the area completely, and use a soft, dry cloth to buff the surface to a shine.
+Bar Keepers Friend is non-toxic, but to avoid skin irritation, put on rubber gloves before wiping the area with a wet sponge or cloth. rinse the area completely, and use a soft, dry cloth to buff the surface to a shine.
 If the stain is still visible, add more cleanser and water, as needed, and continue wiping with the wet sponge.

 Remove Rust Stains from the Shower Walls and Doors